chrislavender/WaveTableSynth/README.md

 True polyphony is not yet fully supported but there groundwork is there.
 Of course folks are welcome to submit pull requests.

-Global volume can be controlled by the AQSynth's
+Global volume can be controlled by the AQSynth's (AQSound's super)

     @property UInt16 volume;